Yates Report

 The Yates Report, officially titled Report of the Independent Investigation to the U.S. Soccer Federation Concerning Allegations of Abusive Behavior and Sexual Misconduct in Women's Professional Soccer, is the official report documenting the findings and conclusions concerning abusive behavior and sexual misconduct in women's professional soccer, with a focus on the National Women's Soccer League (NWSL).
-The 173-page report was publicly released by the United States Soccer Federation (USSF) on October 3, 2022.
+The 173-page report (319 pages including footnotes and appendices) was publicly released by the United States Soccer Federation (USSF) on October 3, 2022.
 It is named for Sally Yates, the King & Spalding partner who led the investigation who had previously served as acting United States Attorney General.

 Background

 The independent investigation was commissioned by the USSF on October 2, 2021, following a report by The Athletic about then-Portland Thorns manager Paul Riley's sexual harassment and coercion of players Mana Shim and Sinead Farrelly.
 Investigators identified and reviewed more than 89,000 relevant documents, created a hotline for anonymous reporting of relevant information, and conducted more than 200 interviews of current and former coaches, front office staff, owners, and players from eleven current and former NWSL teams, NWSL employees, player labor union representatives, USSF personnel, and representatives from the United States Center for SafeSport.